Mid-quantile regression for discrete responses: Methods

+where $Y$ is a random variable with image $\mathcal{S}_{Y} \subset \mathbb{R}$ and $X$ is a $q$-dimensional vector of covariates, which may include a constant equal to one for the intercept, $F_{Y|X}(y|x) = \Pr(Y \leq y|X = x)$, and $m_{Y|X}(y|x) = \Pr(Y = y|X = x)$.
+Although the definition of conditional mid-CDF applies to both continuous and discrete response variables (as in the case of the marginal mid-CDF \eqref{eqn:1}), we assume that $\mathcal{S}_{Y} = \{y_{1}, \ldots, y_{s}\}$ is a finite or countably infinite ($s = \infty$) subset of $\mathbb{R}$.
+In particular, $Y$ can be binary, ordinal, or count, with positive or negative values, not necessarily equally spaced.
+Values need not be integers either.
+However, we do exclude nominal variables with more than two categories from the application of \eqref{eqn:3} as they do not have a natural ordering.

+We use the conditional mid-CDF \eqref{eqn:3} as the springboard for defining conditional mid-quantiles.
+Let $\pi_{j} = G_{Y|X}(y_{j}|x)$ (for the sake of simplicity, we have suppressed the dependence on $x$ from $\pi_{j}$'s notation).
+The \emph{conditional} mid-QF $H_{Y|X}(p)$ is defined as the piecewise linear connecting the values $G^{-1}_{Y|X}(\pi_{j}|x)$, $j = 1, \ldots, s$, for given $x$.
+We assume a quantile-specific model that is linear on the scale of $h$, i.e.,

-where $h$ is a known monotone and differentiable transformation function, and $\beta(p)$ is a vector of $q$ unknown regression coefficients.
-In our approach, $h$ may simply be the identity or a linear transformation, the logarithmic function---which is typically used in the modeling of counts \citep[e.g., see][]{Machado2005}, the logistic function, or belong to a family of flexible transformation models \citep{Chamberlain1994,Mu2007,Yin2008,Geraci2015}.
+where $h$ is a known monotone and differentiable `link' function, and $\beta(p)$ is a vector of $q$ unknown regression coefficients for a given $p \in (0,1)$.
+In our approach, $h$ may simply be the identity or a linear transformation, the logarithmic function---which is typically used in the modeling of counts \citep{Machado2005}, the logistic function, or belong to a family of flexible transformation models \citep{Chamberlain1994,Mu2007,Yin2008,Geraci2015}.
 These often involve the Box-Cox \citep{Box1964} or Aranda-Ordaz \citep{AO1981} families.
+As in the marginal case, conditional mid-quantiles cannot be obtained by inverting $G_{Y|X}(y|x)$ at points $y \not\in\mathcal{S}_{Y}$.
+Again, we define the piecewise linear function $G^{c}_{Y|X}(y|x)$ that connects the values $G^{c}_{Y|X}(y_{j}|x) = \pi_{j}$, $j = 1, \ldots, s$, and satisfies $G_{Y|X}^{c}(y|x) \equiv H_{Y|X}^{-1}(y|x)$, for all $y \in \mathbb{R}$.

+The QTE interpretation of the $j$th coefficient $\beta_{j}(p)$ is immediate if $x_{j}$ is discrete.
+Otherwise, it can be defined in terms of the partial derivative of $H$.
+For example, if $h$ is linear and there are no additional terms that depend on $x_{j}$ (e.g., interactions, quadratic terms), then the QTE associated with $x_{j}$ is given by

+In Figure~\ref{fig:2}, we provide a simple example using the heteroscedastic model $Y = \lfloor x \rfloor + \lfloor x + 1\rfloor\epsilon$, for $x \geq 0$, where $\epsilon$ is discrete uniform between 1 and 6 (die rolling).
+As a function of $p$, for fixed $x$, mid-quantiles follow the uniform model we already seen in Figure~\ref{fig:1}.
+As a function of $x$, for fixed $p$, we obtain our proposed mid-quantile function~\eqref{eqn:4}.
+In particular, the first and third mid-quartiles have equations $H(0.25) = 2 + 3x$ and $H(0.75) = 5 + 6x$, respectively, which entail a QTE equal to 3 and 6, respectively.